lady-h-world/My_Garden/reading_pages/Secret_Guest/math_stats1.md

 ## Have Fun with Math & Statistics

+### Butterfly Curve

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/single_butterfly.png" width="441" height="320" />

-Have you ever seen this side of the mathematics world where numbers don't just add up, they dance, they twirl and they even flutter!
+Have you ever seen this part of the mathematics world where numbers don't just add up, they dance, they twirl and they even flutter!
 This is a butterfly brought to life by formulas, and it has a beautiful name, "butterfly curve".

 The function is simple: